AngryMaciek/angry-moran-simulator/documentation.md

 * `PlotDeathFitness`
 * `PlotEntropy`

-Each of which with the same sygnature:
+Each of which with the same signature:
 ```python
 def FUNCTION(self, mp, df, path):
 ```